uclanlp/CS269-17/6_projects.html.md

 ### Grading
 Here is a summary how your project will be graded:
-5% Proposal + 25% Final report writing, 10% presentation
+5% Proposal + 20% Final report, 5% presentation

 detailed rubric will be announced later.